stitchdata/docs/_integration-schemas/chargebee/coupons.md

       - `forever`
       - `limited_period`

+  - name: "invoice_name"
+    type: "string"
+    description: "The name of the invoice associated with the coupon."

+  - name: "invoice_notes"
+    type: "string"
+    description: "Invoice notes for the coupon."

   - name: "max_redemptions"
     type: "integer"
     description: "The maximum number of times the coupon can be redeemed."

+  - name: "meta_data"
+    type: "string"
+    description: "Additional info about the coupon."

   - name: "name"
     type: "string"